xcist/main/gecatsim/clib_build/readme.md

 # How to compile on Mac

-Due to an issue when running multi-threaded version of ncat projector compiled with `gcc` on mac, we need to first install gcc, then replace `gcc` in `MakeVariable_3` with the path to path to real gcc, such as `/usr/local/opt/gcc/bin/gcc-14` and then recompile.b Note that the default `gcc` on mac is simply an alias to `clang`.
+Due to an issue when running multi-threaded version of ncat projector compiled with `gcc` on mac, we need to first install gcc, then replace `gcc` in `MakeVariable_3` ***and*** `/usr/local/opt/gcc/bin/gcc-14` in MakeMacOS with the path  to real gcc, such as `/usr/local/opt/gcc/bin/gcc-14` and then recompile.
+Note that the default `gcc` on mac may simply be an alias to `clang`.